-As many protein antigens do not elicit strong immune responses on their own, vaccines often contain stimulatory adjuvants that enhance cellmediated and humoral immune responses which help confer stronger protection.
-However, despite widespread use, there is little understanding of the pathways affected by many adjuvants.
-A better understanding of the mechanisms involved in adjuvant- generated protection can assist in the design of better vaccines against infections that currently lack effective immunization.
+Because many protein antigens do not elicit strong immune responses on their own, vaccines often contain stimulatory adjuvants that enhance cell-mediated and humoral immune responses to help confer stronger protection.
+However, despite widespread use, there is little known regarding the pathways affected by many adjuvants.
+A better understanding of the mechanisms involved in adjuvant-generated protection can assist in the design of better vaccines against infections that currently lack effective immunization.

 Adjuvants activate an innate immune response, which in turn determines the strength and quality of the adaptive immune response.
-This response is QS-21 adjuvant activates NLRP3 inflammasome first mediated by activation of antigen presenting cells (APCs) such as dendritic cells (DCs) and macrophages.
-Engagement of pattern recognition receptors (PRRs), such as extracellular, membrane bound Toll-like receptors (TLRs) and cytosolic inflammasome-stimulating Nod-like receptors (NLRs) by their ligands elicits an inflammatory milieu and can eventually lead to a honed adaptive immune response.
+This response is first mediated by activation of antigen-presenting cells (APCs) such as dendritic cells and macrophages.
+Engagement of pattern recognition receptors, such as extracellular, membrane-bound Toll-like receptors (TLRs)2 and cytosolic inflammasome-stimulating Nod-like receptors (NLRs) by their ligands elicits an inflammatory milieu and can eventually lead to a honed adaptive immune response.

-The NLR inflammasomes are multi-protein complexes that upon activation license the proteolytic processing of the zymogen procaspase-1 into mature caspase-1 (1).
-Caspase-1 can then activate pro-forms of the inflammatory cytokines IL-1ß and IL-18 into mature proteins which are then secreted through unknown pathways.
-IL-1B and IL-18 are potent proinflammatory cytokines that can, for instance, promote T helper (Th) 17 cell maturation or drive IFN- γ -mediated Th1 responses, respectively.
+The NLR inflammasomes are multiprotein complexes that upon activation license the proteolytic processing of the zymogen pro-caspase-1 into mature caspase-1 (1). caspase-1 can then activate pro-forms of the inflammatory cytokines IL-1 β and IL-18 into mature proteins, which are then secreted through unknown pathways.
+IL-1 β and IL-18 are potent proinflammatory cytokines that can, for instance, promote T helper 17 cell maturation or drive IFN-y-mediated Th1 responses, respectively.
 Thus, inflammasome signaling has the potential to direct the development of T-helper subsets (2).
 The NLRP3 inflammasome is described to have a library of ligands including pathogen-derived and environmental stimuli such as alum crystals (3).
-Alum, an aluminum hydroxide and magnesium hydroxide adjuvant licensed for use in some human vaccines, specifically activates NLRP3driven immune responses (4,5).
+Alum, an aluminum hydroxide and magnesium hydroxide adjuvant licensed for use in some human vaccines, specifically activates NLRP3-driven immune responses (4, 5).
 Further, some candidate adjuvants can directly stimulate TLRs.
-For example, CpG DNA oligonucleotides activate TLR9 (6), and monophosphoryl lipid A (MPLA), a detoxified synthetic form of bacterial LPS stimulates TLR4 (7,8).
+For example, CpG DNA oligonucleotides activate TLR9 (6), and monophosphoryl lipid A (MPLA), a detoxified synthetic form of bacterial LPS stimulates TLR4 (7, 8).